 I am Foundation Professor of Journalism here at Monash University.

 My colleagues and I have been building what we think is a truly innovative program at Monash Journalism.
 In our thinking and through our teaching and research we are addressing the issues that confront journalism as the institutions and technologies that have sustained it for decades melt away or are radically transformed.
-The hallmark of our approach is the mutual interrogation of theory and practice, which is why we have the two majors of Journalism Practice and Journalism Studies in our coursework programs, and the PhD (Journalism) for research students.
+The hallmark of our approach is the mutual interrogation of theory and practice, which is why we have the two streams of Journalism Practice and Journalism Studies in our coursework programs, and the PhD (Journalism) for research students.

 - the way he strips back the material art object to the bare necessary minimum, which then poses extensive questions about the social significance of the object, particularly those that provoke controversy – this resonates with the relationship in journalism between facts and newsworthiness.

 - the way he is able to identify precise points of conflict in social relations and institutional values, and produce an object (fact) that calls forth the protagonists in the conflict to act and reveal themselves and their interests – in journalistic terms, he has a highly refined news sense.

 - the significance of the place of exhibition/publication, particularly for those exhibitions that were successfully (or not) banned – are the legacy news media a tamed location for the publication of important information?